Artistic Director since 2012

 Ludwig Böhme is one of the founders, and the baritone, of the Leipzig Calmus Ensemble, one of the leading German vocal ensembles.
 Calmus gives about 70 concerts a year all over the world, has its own music publishing business, won the important international competitions and 2009, for its CD “Lied: gut!” was commended by ECHO-Klassik.

 Ludwig Böhme is also active as conductor.
 He has been directing the Leipzig chamber choir “Josquin des Préz” since 2002, which focuses primarily on the music of the Renaissance but whose repertoire does also include later periods.
 Though basically an a cappella ensemble, there is regular co-operation with orchestras, with a repertoire ranging from Claudio Monteverdi’s “Vespers of the Virgin Mary” up to Francis Poulenc’s “Gloria” and with a focus on the oratories and cantatas by Johann Sebastian Bach.
-In 2010 the chamber choir “Josquin des Préz” won the 2nd price in the German Choral Competition.
+In 2018 the chamber choir “Josquin des Préz” won a 1st price in the German Choral Competition.
 From 2004 Ludwig Böhme has been instigating, as its artistic director, the concert series “Josquin – the Project”, with the first complete performance of the latter’s entire oeuvre in St Thomas, Leipzig.

 More than 1000 concerts have taken him to the major music festivals in Germany, to many European countries, North and South America.
 Recordings for CDs, radio and television bear witness to this activity.